LoginRadius/xamarin-sdk/component/Details.md

 string user_profile = LoginRadiusSettings.LoginRadiusUserProfile;
 string accesss_token = LoginRadiusSettings.LoginRadiusAccessToken;

-Check the demo app for social login and user registration in action by setting your API key and sitename
+Check the demo app for social login and user registration in action by setting your API key and sitenamen and user registration in action by setting your API key and sitename